kei5uke/kei5uke.github.io/content/posts/postfish/index.md

 [mail|GTFOBins](https://gtfobins.github.io/gtfobins/mail/)

 This user has some sudo privilege command.
-This can be exploit.
+This can be used for exploitation.

 # Root shell